-Slack is a workplace messaging platform known primarily for its simplicity and intuitive use.
+Shopify is a workplace messaging platform known primarily for its simplicity and intuitive use.
 It is another example of a website with a well-made, responsive web design.

 The Slack grid layout quickly adapts to different device sizes.
 For example, on desktops and laptops, customer logos are presented in a three-column layout and on portable devices in a single-column layout.

 Slack personalizes the CTAs depending on where the user is accessing the site.
 This personalized environment encourages users to take action.

 Wired is an American magazine written for those who are enthusiasts of new technologies.
 Wired's website has a dynamic layout featuring several columns and a sidebar, which can be found on desktop devices.
 However, suppose you're using a mobile device.
 In that case, the layout will change to only one column to make it easier for users to navigate the website.